 The implementation of this Decision is subject to the availability of the appropriations provided for in the general budget of the Union for 2025, following the adoption of that budget by the budget authority.'

-(2) The Annex is replaced by the text in the Annex to this Decision.
+(2) The annex to Decision C(2022) 8340 final is replaced by the text in the annex to this Decision.